Classic 1963 Jeep Gladiator Review Nov 1, 2016 by Cedric (Driver Weekly)

 The Tornado Engine

-In addition to being the first mass-produced engine of its kind, the 230 Tornado had good low-end torque and fuel economy.
-The new engine was designed for hard work without sacrificing performance, perfect for the first SUVs and 4WD pickups.
+In addition to being the first mass-produced engine of its kind, the Jeep Tornado had good low-end torque and fuel economy.
+Development had begun almost ten years earlier in the 1950s under Chief Engineer A.C.
+"Sammy" Sampietro.
+The new engine was designed for hard work and low-speed torque without sacrificing performance, perfect for the first SUVs and 4WD pickups.
 Despite that, the engine had the lowest specific fuel consumption of any gasoline engine on the market in 1963.
-However, the new system did have oil leaks that required frequent repairs, and the company replaced it with the AMC inline six in 1965.
-(In 1963, Willys was bought by Kaiser and collaborated with AMC, which then purchased the company in 1970.)
+It’s important to note that, given how advanced and new it was at the time, the engine did have issues.
+The new system suffered from oil leaks that required frequent repairs, and the company replaced it with the AMC inline six in 1965.
+(In 1963, Willys was bought by Kaiser and operated as Kaiser Jeep.
+Kaiser Jeep cooperated with American Motors Corporation on parts and engineering, and AMC purchased the company outright in 1970.)
 Also available at that time was the AMC V8.
 However, original models from 1963 should only have the Tornado.

 Drivetrain and Transmission